Casco Bay Island

-Casco Bay Island, formerly Casco Island, is a private island located in Passamaquoddy Bay, between Campobello Island and Deer Island, in New Brunswick, Canada.
+Casco Bay Island (formerly Case's Bay Island or Casco Island) is a private island located in Passamaquoddy Bay, between Campobello Island and Deer Island, in New Brunswick, Canada.
 The island is approximately 41 acres in size, at the mean high tide line.
 Found at 44°57'20" North and 66°55'55" West.

+W. F. Ganong noted that the "Green Island" referenced in Mitchell's 1764 Ms Field Book and Captain Owen's journal appears not to have referred to the Green Island known at his time and today, but rather have been a reference to Casco Bay Island given its described coordinates.
+They were further tied together by the 1870 Geological Survey.
+Although Baillie's 1832 "Account of the Province of New Brunswick" considered them separate.